AuReMe/mpwt/README.rst

 --cpu the number of cpu used for the multiprocessing.

 -r delete files in ptools-local to reduce size of results.

+--log folder where log files for PathoLogic inference will be store.

 -v print some information about the processing of mpwt.